 The CBC mode is slightly more complicated and uses an IV (Figure 2).
-Each block of plaintext first is XORed with the previous block of ciphertext before being encrypted.
+Each block of plaintext is first XORed with the previous block of ciphertext before being encrypted.
 Therefore, each block of ciphertext relies on its previous block of ciphertext.
-Encryption of the first block of plaintext is performed as $C_1 = E{key}(P_1 \oplus IV)$, where C_1 is the 1st block of ciphertext; IV is the random, non-secret initialization vector; and P_1 is the 1st block of plaintext.
-Subsequent blocks of plaintext are encrypted as $C_i = E{key}(P_i \oplus C{i-1})$.
-In the same manner, the first block of ciphertext is decrypted as $P_1 = D{key}(C_1) \oplus IV$, and the subsequent blocks of ciphertext are decrypted as $P_i = D{key}(C_i) \oplus C{i-1}$.
+Encryption of the first block of plaintext is performed as $C_1 = E{kev}(P_1 \oplus IV)$, where C_1 is the 1st